MUSCULAR: Operational details

 According to the leaked document the NSA's acquisitions directorate sends millions of records every day from internal Yahoo! and Google networks to data warehouses at the agency's headquarters at Fort Meade, Maryland.
 The program operates via an access point known as DS-200B, which is outside the United States, and it relies on an unnamed telecommunications operator to provide secret access for the NSA and the GCHQ.

 According to The Washington Post, the MUSCULAR program collects more than twice as many data points ("selectors" in NSA jargon) compared to the better known PRISM.
 Unlike PRISM, the MUSCULAR program requires no (FISA or other type of) warrants.

 Because of the huge amount of data involved, MUSCULAR has presented a special challenge to NSA's Special Source Operations.
 For example, when Yahoo! decided to migrate a large amount of mailboxes between its data centers, the NSA's PINWALE database (their primary analytical database for the Internet) was quickly overwhelmed with the data coming from MUSCULAR.

 Closely related programmes are called INCENSER and TURMOIL.
 TURMOIL, belonging to the NSA, is a system for processing the data collected from MUSCULAR.

 According to a post-it style note from the presentation, the exploitation relied on the fact that (at the time at least) data was transmitted unencrypted inside Google's private cloud, with "Google Front End Servers" stripping and respectively adding back SSL from/to external connections.
 After the information about MUSCULAR was published by the press, Google announced that it was working on deploying encrypted communication between its datacenters.

 Reactions and countermeasures

 In early November 2013, Google announced that it was encrypting traffic between its data centers.
 In mid-November, Yahoo! announced similar plans.

 In December 2013, Microsoft announced similar plans and used the expression "advanced persistent threat" in their press release (signed-off by their top legal representative), which the press immediately interpreted as comparison of the NSA with the Chinese government-sponsored hackers.

+Google engineer Brandon Downey stated the following on Google+: